Some Trump supporters ambivalent on calls for protests

 But, he added, "what I can speak to is that if you have a prosecutor who is ignoring crimes happening every single day in his jurisdiction and he chooses to go back many, many years ago to try to use something about porn star hush money payments, that’s an example of pursuing a political agenda and weaponizing the office.
 And I think that’s fundamentally wrong.”

-Kunzelman reported from Silver Spring, Md.
-Associated Press writers Colleen Long and Michael Balsamo in Washington, Farnoush Amiri in Orlando, Fla., Anthony Izaguirre in Tallahassee, Fla., and Larry Neumeister in New York contributed to this report.
+Kunzelman reported from Silver Spring, Maryland.
+Associated Press writers Colleen Long and Michael Balsamo in Washington, Farnoush Amiri in Orlando, Florida, Anthony Izaguirre in Tallahassee, Florida, and Larry Neumeister in New York contributed to this report.

 Credit: AP